 on Mount Kailash

-the mountain by force.
+mountain by force.
 He placed his arms and 10 heads under the mountain and

 proceeded to lift it.
-Shiva and Parvati started feeling
+Shiva and Parvati started feeling the tremors and

-This pressure caused the mountain to come down on Ravana, trapping him beneath
+pressure caused the mountain to come down on Ravana, trapping him beneath

 it.
 Only then did Ravana sense the real danger.
-He started
+He started screaming for

-had to appease him somehow, if he wanted to survive.
-He immediately
+to appease him somehow, if he wanted to survive.
+He immediately started

-bhakta's transformation, Shiva blessed him and asked him to head back
+Shiva blessed him and asked him to head back to Lanka.

 Evolution of the Ravanahatha

 of Ravana playing the Veena.
 Legend has it that Hanuman picked up this

 instrument and brought it back to North India, after the end of the

 Rama-Ravana war.
 Incidentally, this instrument is still played in Rajasthan,

 India.
-It is also quite popular in the Middle East and
+It is also quite popular in the Middle East and parts of Europe,

 Portrayal of Ravana in the Ramayana

-into the Devagana category.
+the Devagana category.
 His grandfather, sage Pulastya, was one of the ten

-Prajapatis or the Manasaputras (mind-born sons) of Brahma -
+Prajapatis or the Manasaputras (mind-born sons) of Brahma - this technically

-kingdom and ruled over the idyllic, beautiful city for many centuries.
+and ruled over the idyllic, beautiful city for many centuries.
 Lanka had

 Ravana's Fall from Grace